ICT asset management policy

 ICT asset

-ICT hardware, software, systems and services including voice, video and unified communication such as telephony and collaboration systems that are used in the department to process, store or transmit information such as computers, telephone systems, closed circuit television (CCTV) and video surveillance systems, servers, switches, wireless network equipment, cabinets, scanners, multifunctional printers, mobile phones, laptops, iPads, Surface Pros, digital cameras, electronic whiteboards, projectors etc.
+ICT hardware, software, systems and services including voice, video and unified communication such as telephony and collaboration systems that are used in the department to process, store or transmit information such as computers, telephone systems, closed circuit television (CCTV) and video surveillance systems, servers, switches, wireless network equipment, cabinets, scanners, multifunctional printers, mobile phones, portable devices, digital cameras, electronic whiteboards, projectors etc.

 ICT asset lifecycle